dev-yomi/BinaryFlip/README.md

 ## Other stuff

 - You can see an example of an on-chain coin-flip game using the library at exampleGame.sol.
-- BinaryFlipRange is a slightly modified version that allows the generation of any integer between the given values.
+- BinaryFlipRange is a slightly modified version that allows the generation of a pseudo-random integer between the given values.

 ## Issues